amolsontakke96/minio/README.md

 - Helm 3.x installed
 - docker installed
 - Internet access
-- open port 30000,31000
-- add "<ingress-ip> minio-api.local minio-console.local" this line in /etc/hosts to access on localhost
+- add "<vm-public-ip> minio-console.local" this line in /etc/hosts to access on localhost

 ---